Abdurr224/Abdurr224/README.md

-This is a repository of all practical and Lab projects related to Cyber Security
+This is a repository of all the practical and lab projects related to Cyber Security